Piazza del Campidoglio: Final interventions

 The Campidoglio square was finished in the 17th century.
-Benito Mussolini ordered that the paving for the square be completed to Michelangelo's design, done by :it:Antonio Muñoz (1884-1960) in 1940, based from a print by Étienne Dupérac.
+Benito Mussolini ordered that the paving for the square be completed to Michelangelo's design, done by Antonio Muñoz (1884-1960) in 1940, based from a print by Étienne Dupérac.

 The geometric paving of the square and the equestrian statue of Marcus Aurelius appear on the reverse of the 50 euro cents minted in Italy, and on all the pages of the Italian passport.
 A view of the square is on the front of the 10,000 lire banknotes, the so-called "Michelangelo", issued by the Bank of Italy from 1962 to 1977.